amirblaese/drakify/README.md

 Resample the audio to convert to higher or lower speed (default slows by 10%).

+###### Convolution Reverb (NEW!)

+Convolution reverb implementation, much faster than the previous iteration and sounds like real reverb.
+You can use your own impulse response file if you wish.

 ###### Verb

 Delay algorithm.
 Currently a bit finnicky to use but can sound quite nice with correct settings, see the **drakifyL** function for some nice numbers.